n1o/n1o.github.io/content/posts/nixos-for-hobby-project.md

 ---
 title: "Nixos for Hobby Project"
 date: 2023-09-13T13:09:10+02:00
-draft: true
+draft: false
 ---

-Lately I started a side project: [CodeBreakers](https://codebreakers.re/courses/).
-It is nothing fancy just a site where I plan to release videos and articles about my latest passions Reverse Engineering and Binary Exploitation.
+Lately, I've embarked on a side project: [CodeBreakers](https://codebreakers.re/courses/).
+It's nothing too fancy, just a website where I plan to release videos and articles about my latest passions—Reverse Engineering and Binary Exploitation.

-Building a website is nothing too fancy, and I did it a couple of times already.
-The only challange was deciding where and how to host it?
-My initial toughts were to use [Fly](https://fly.io/) (which is a great PaaS product where a lot of things just works), but I went instead to [Hetzner](hetzner.com/) and rented a virtual server!
+Creating a website isn't all that complex, and I've done it a couple of times before.
+The main challenge was deciding where and how to host it.
+Initially, I considered using [Fly](https://fly.io/) ((which is a fantastic PaaS product with many built-in features), but ultimately, I opted for [Hetzner](hetzner.com) and rented a virtual server.

-Manging a virtual server is definetly a low level solution (and there is a lot of pain involved), but it gave me some space to explore the idea of using [NixOS](https://nixos.org/) on my server.
+Managing a virtual server is definitely a more hands-on solution (and it comes with its fair share of challenges), but it provided me with the opportunity to explore the idea of using [NixOS](https://nixos.org/) on my server.

 # Nixos

-I used NixOS, as my main driver for arround 2 years, and oh boy, It did hurt on multiple occasions.
-For those that do not know, NixOS is a special linux ditribution build arround the [Nix](https://nix.dev/tutorials/first-steps/nix-language) programming language.
-What makes it special is that you have your whole operating system configuration as code.
+I used NixOS as my primary OS for around two years, and I must admit, it had its moments of difficulty.
+For those unfamiliar with it, NixOS is a unique Linux distribution built around the  [Nix](https://nix.dev/tutorials/first-steps/nix-language)programming language.
+What sets it apart is that your entire operating system configuration is expressed as code.

+You might ask:

-You may ask: Operating system as code sound a bit like Ansible, Puppet, Saltstack, ...
-Right?
+"Isn't having the operating system as code similar to tools like Ansible, Puppet, or SaltStack?"

-Well it depends, the techonologies mentioned above are way more sofisticated and offer more features.
-With NixOS this configuration is more similar to things like Terraform.
-Esentially you have a set of features that you can enable and configure.
-(There is also support for custom modules thus the limit is the sky.)
+Well, it depends.
+The technologies mentioned above are more sophisticated and offer a broader range of features.
+With NixOS, the configuration is more akin to something like Terraform.
+Essentially, you have a set of features that you can enable and configure (with support for custom modules, so the sky's the limit).

-# My App
+# My Setup
-Ok so I have server that runs NixOS (if you don't maybe you can [Infect](https://github.com/elitak/nixos-infect)).
-What I want is:
+Now, with a server running NixOS (if you don't have it yet, you can [Infect](https://github.com/elitak/nixos-infect))), here's what I want to achieve:

 1. Ngnix
 2. Postgresql
 3. Django

-At Hetzner I got for a bit less than 6 Euros a virtual sever with 2 vCPUs and 4 GB of RAM and a fixed IP.
-This is beefy enough to run everything I want on a single machine (And if I need I can cost efficiently scale verticaly).
-By running on a single machine all my services can talk trough unix sockets, and the only open ports I need are:
+At Hetzner, I acquired a virtual server for just under 6 Euros, equipped with 2 vCPUs, 4 GB of RAM, and a fixed IP.
+This is more than sufficient to run everything I need on a single machine.
+Plus, if I require additional resources, I can efficiently scale vertically.
+Running all my services on a single machine allows them to communicate through Unix sockets, and the only open ports I need are:

 ```nix
 networking.firewall = {